Govanator12/soracom-cli/README.md

 select (1-2) >
 ```

-Please select the coverage type which you mainly use.
-In most cases, please select Global.
-If you live in Japan and use SIM cards in Japan, please select Japan.
+Please select the coverage type which you primarily use.
+For most users this will be Global, however if you live in Japan and use SIM cards in Japan, please select Japan.

-Next you will be asked about the authentication method.
+Next you will be asked to select an authentication method.

 ```
 Please select which authentication method to use.